 By submitting each User’s bid to the LNG Auction, a part of the User’s Economic Participation Limit applicable at the time the tender is submitted for each Framework Agreement, in accordance with the provisions of paragraph [2] of Article [21I].
 The committed part of the Financial Limit shall become unavailable for any other bids submitted by the User to the LNG Auction within the time period of the same Economic Limit:

-(a) until the User's bid is rejected, withdrawn or replaced by another bid, if provided for in the conditions for conducting the LNG Auction;
+until the User's bid is rejected, withdrawn or replaced by another bid, if provided for in the conditions for conducting the LNG Auction;

-(b) Until the expiry of the period of time during which this User Economic Participation Limit applies, if the corresponding capacity has been allocated to the User's bid.
+Until the expiry of the period of time during which this User Economic Participation Limit applies, if the corresponding capacity has been allocated to the User's bid.

-To match the economic value of each bid submitted by a user during the First Phase of the LNG Auction, in accordance with Article [82A], to the part of the Economic Limit reserved for the Transmission Agreement and the Agreemnet for the Use of an LNG Facility, with the corresponding bid, if accepted in accordance with the rules of the LNG auction shall be conducted in accordance with:
+To match the economic value of each bid submitted by a user during the First Phase of the LNG Auction, in accordance with Article [82A], to the part of the Economic Limit reserved for the Transmission Agreement and the Agreement for the Use of an LNG Facility, with the corresponding bid, if accepted in accordance with the rules of the LNG auction shall be conducted in accordance with:

-(a) In the case of a bid for a Standard LNG Slot with a LNG unloading Day within the Year (Y+1) from the Year (Y) of the LNG Auction, the part of the Economic Limit reserved in relation to the respective Capacity for Delivery on a Firm Basis, at the LNG Entry Point shall be calculated as follows:
+In the case of a bid for a Standard LNG Slot with a LNG unloading Day within the Year (Y+1) from the Year (Y) of the LNG Auction, the part of the Economic Limit reserved in relation to the respective Capacity for Delivery on a Firm Basis, at the LNG Entry Point shall be calculated as follows:

 FLSlotTRA, i = 33%×SlotTRABidi